Avgolemono Soup

 Instructions

-• In a medium saucepan, heat the stock to boiling and reduce to a simmer.
+• In a medium saucepan, heat the stock to boiling and turn off the heat.

-• In a blender, puree 1 cup of the hot stock, ยฝ cup of the cooked rice, and lemon juice.
+• In a blender, purée 1 cup of the hot stock, 1 cup of the cooked rice, and the lemon juice.
 Add the egg yolks and puree again.

-• Add the remaining cooked rice to the simmering stock, then add the egg mixture about ยฝ cup at a time, stirring to combine after each addition.
+• Add the remaining cooked rice to the hot stock, then add the egg mixture about ½ cup at a time, stirring to combine after each addition.
 Taste and season with salt and pepper.
-Simmer until the mixture is slightly thickened.
+Set aside to thicken for 1-2 hours.

-• Serve the soup in warmed bowls with a pinch of sumac on top of each one.
+• Reheat the soup over medium low heat.
+Serve with a pinch of sumac on top of each bowl.

 Nutrition information is automatically calculated, so should only be used as an approximation.